 The Company's Amended and Restated 2000 Stock Option Plan (the "2000 Plan") was adopted in the fiscal year ended March 31, 2001.
 Under the 2000 Plan, shares were reserved for issuance to the Company's employees, directors, and consultants.
-The 2000 Plan was amended over the years to reduce the number of shares reserved for issuance to a total 2,594 as of March 31, 2016.
+As of March 31, 2017, there were no shares reserved for issuance under this plan.
 Options granted under the 2000 Plan may be incentive stock options, nonqualified stock options or restricted stock.
 Incentive stock options may only be granted to employees.
 Options granted have a term of ten years and generally vest over four years.
 The Company settles employee stock option exercises with newly issued shares.
 The compensation committee of the board of directors determines (upon board of director approval) the term of awards on an individual case basis.
 The exercise price of incentive stock options shall be no less than 100% of the fair market value per share of the Company's common stock on the grant date.
 If an individual owns stock representing more than 10% of the outstanding shares, the price of each share shall be at least 110% of fair market value.
 In May 2007, the Company's board of directors determined that no further grants would be made under the 2000 Plan.